 Welcome to the Staging Review for _______ team for ______ initiative.

 The purpose of the Staging Review is for the Platform Collaboration Cycle team to review your product to ensure your product meets design, IA, content, QA, and accessibility VA.gov platform standards.
 This is your last opportunity to ensure your product is accessible, compliant and consistent with VA.gov standards before releasing to Veterans and/or VA.gov users.
 For QA, you will receive 1 ticket with all QA feedback.
 QA issues are classified on a Must, Should, Consider scale.
 We recommend that issues classified as “Must” be resolved/addressed before launch.

 Feedback for Accessibility, IA, Design and Content will be in alignment with the VA.gov Experience Standards.
 Feedback for these practice areas will be issue based, meaning you’ll receive 1 ticket for each issue found.
 If the issue concerns multiple practice areas, all applicable practice areas will provide feedback on the ticket.
 If the issue is critical, it will have the launch-blocking label and must be addressed prior to launch.
-Any remaining, non- launch-blocking, accessibility issues will need to be documented in a 508 Office Audit Request.
+Any remaining, non-launch-blocking, accessibility issues will need to be documented in a 508 Office Audit Request.
+Do not make responses or comments on the issue ticket, instead please update the Staging Review section of the Collaboration Cycle Request ticket or discuss in the appropriate Slack channel.
 Please do not close out any of these issue tickets until the feedback has been resolved as OCTO plans to use these tickets to assess the overall “experience health” of VA.gov.

 Collaboration Cycle moved to a new process beginning May 26th, 2022.

 For those who started the Collaboration Cycle process after May 26th, 2022